AlexsLemonade/refinebio-examples/CONTRIBUTING.md

 ### Setting up the docker container

+Navigate your local `refinebio-examples` repository.
-You can build the docker image locally using:
+Now, you can build the docker image locally using:
 ```
-docker build -< Dockerfile -t refinebio-examples
+docker build -< Dockerfile -t ccdl/refinebio-examples
 ```
 Or by pulling the image from Docker hub.
 ```
 docker pull ccdl/refinebio-examples
 ```

-Navigate to your local `refinebio-examples` repository.

-Then run this command:
+Then run this command to start up a container:
 ```
-docker run --mount type=bind,target=/home/rstudio,source=<LOCAL_PATH_TO_REFINEBIO-EXAMPLES_REPO> -e PASSWORD=<PASSWORD> -p 8787:8787 refinebio-examples
+docker run --mount type=bind,target=/home/rstudio,source=$PWD -e PASSWORD=eevee -p 8787:8787 ccdl/refinebio-examples
 ```
-Now navigate to http://localhost:8787/ to start developing.
+Now you can navigate to http://localhost:8787/ to start developing.

 ## Rendering notebooks